fltk/fltk-test/README.md

   Committing to these Git repositories is not possible since they are mirrors of the original Subversion repository.

+### This Test Repository (fltk-test)

+  This repository is **NOT** a mirror of our official Subversion repository.
+  It is a first try to convert the Subversion repository to a functional Git repository.

+  FLTK developers are encouraged to use this for testing, committing files, using the GitHub web interface, adding and deleting new feature branches for testing, using merge requests (even rebasing "private" feature branches) and whatever is needed to test Git usage for FLTK.

+  This repository will **NOT** be used for further development, no changes in this repository will be back-ported **automatically** to our official Subversion or later Git repositories.
+Developers are responsible for committing *_real_* changes to the Subversion repository as well.

 ## WHAT IS FLTK?